dimtoneff/ComfyUI-PixelArt-Detector/README.md

 git clone https://github.com/dimtoneff/ComfyUI-PixelArt-Detector
 ```

-I am using a "Save_as_webp" node to save my output images.
+I am using a "Save_as_webp" node to save my output images (check the workflow_webp.json).
 You can find my customization in the following repo (part of the workflow).

 Just execute this command in **ComfyUI/custom_nodes/** too.